- See the materials list for Spanish resources related to this activity.

 - Nimbostratus - low-level clouds that cover the entire sky with broad sheets, and that produce steady rain of low to moderate intensity with no thunder and lightning

 - Cumulonimbus - a type of cloud that is tall, dense, and associated with thunderstorms and other intense weather

 - Contrail - condensation trail; cloud formed due to the exhaust of jet aircraft

 - Dichotomous key - a written list or series of steps that will eventually lead you to the positive identification of an object, e.g. species of animal or cloud type

 - Use a class warm-up to spark interest in cloud observation and the role it plays in weather forecasting.
 Choose from one of the suggested books in the materials list or use one of your own.

-- Using the online or printed S'COOL Cloud Identification Chart, introduce cloud types, reviewing the vocabulary list based on your students' developmental level.
+- Using the online or printed GLOBE Cloud Identification Chart, introduce cloud types, reviewing the vocabulary list based on your students' developmental level.